Bill Clinton offers Trump advice on impeachment

 “I would say, ‘I’ve got lawyers and staff people handling this impeachment inquiry, and they should just have at it,’” Mr. Clinton said.
 “Meanwhile, I’m going to work for the American people.
 That’s what I would do.”

-That last phrase almost exactly mirrors Mr. Clinton’s closing line during a notorious press conference where he lied about having “sexual relations with that woman, Miss Lewinsky.”
+Those last sentences almost exactly mirror Mr. Clinton’s closing line during the notorious press conference where he lied about having “sexual relations with that woman, Miss Lewinsky.”

 After saying emphatically that the allegations against him were false, he walked off to the words “and I need to go back to work for the American people.”